chwoo2000/Sentiment_Analysis_Project/README.md

 *   `references.bib`: The BibTeX file containing all cited references.
 *   `Sentiment Analysis of Social Media Posts.pdf`: The compiled PDF of the literature review document.
 *   `README.md`: This file, providing an overview of the project and instructions for local compilation.
-*   `Literature Review Presentation.pptx`: The Powerpoint Presentation slides of the Literature Review.
-*   `Literature Review.xlsx`: This excel file contains the Literature Review analysis and findings.

 ## Steps to Compile the Document Locally